fluxcd/source-controller/docs/spec/v1/gitrepositories.md

 `Reconciling` Condition reason would be `ProgressingWithRetry`.
 When the reconciliation is performed again after the failure, the reason is updated to `Progressing`.

-### Content Configuration Checksum

-The source-controller calculates the SHA256 checksum of the various configurations of the GitRepository that indicate a change in source and records it in `.status.contentConfigChecksum`.
-This field is used to determine if the source artifact needs to be rebuilt.

-**Deprecation Note:** `contentConfigChecksum` is no longer used and will be removed in the next API version.
-The individual components used for generating content configuration checksum now have explicit fields in the status.
-This makes the observations used by the controller for making artifact rebuild decisions more transparent and easier to debug.

 ### Observed Ignore